- Environmental Manual

 4.7 Emergency Preparedness and Response

-Missouri University of Science and Technology (Missouri S&T) maintains an environmental management system (EMS) that meets or exceeds the requirements of ISO 14001, the international environmental management systems standard.
+Missouri University of Science and Technology (Missouri S&T) maintains an environmental management system (EMS).

 Scope of the EMS: